Urban & Rural Reserves

 The population of the Portland metropolitan region is expected to grow by one million people by the year 2030.
 Our region faces a tremendous challenge - how to provide future housing, jobs, schools, parks and other amenities and still maintain our cherished quality of life.

-The 2007 Legislature gave the Portland region a valuable new tool to shape our future: the ability to designate urban and rural reserves.
+The 2007 Legislature gave the Portland region a potentially valuable new tool to shape our future: the ability to designate urban and rural reserves.
 Metro and the counties of Multnomah, Clackamas, and Washington will jointly designate which land will be protected and which land will be developed over the next 40-50 years.

 Urban and rural reserves could improve the existing process of urban growth boundary expansion by providing greater predictability for farmers, landowners and communities as to where future growth will occur - but only if we all participate in the decision-making.